loading-blip/Shanhai9000WebMap/README_en.md

 ## Functions

-- ~~Hide a type of icon (the necessary function)~~
+-~~Hide a type of icon (the necessary function)~~
-- Individually fade (hide) an icon
+- Mark (hide) an icon separately
-- After fading, the collection progress can be viewed in the control panel
+- After being individually marked, the collection progress can be viewed in the control panel
 - Side pull control panel
-- One-click to reset/display of displayed markers
+- One click reset/display marker points
-- The icon can now become larger as the map changes
+- Icons can become larger as the map changes
+- Memory marked storage points
+- Setting window to reset marker progress
 - Other features are under development (especially beginner guidance)

 This map will collect: